 Method requirements

-If you have a registered project under a closed method (2013 or 2015) you can transfer your project to either of the active 2018 savanna fire management methods.
+If you have a registered project under a closed method (2013, 2015 or 2018), you can transfer your project to the 2026 savanna fire management methods.

 - from aircrafts